android/ndk/.github/ISSUE_TEMPLATE/bug-report.md

 * NDK Version: Value from Pkg.Revision in ndk-bundle/source.properties.
 If not the latest version, check there before filing.
-* Build system: ndk-build? cmake? standalone toolchain? custom? (if gradle, file a bug against studio as specified above)
+* Build system: ndk-build?
+CMake?
+Standalone toolchain?
+Custom?
+(If gradle, file a bug against Android Studio as specified above.)
 * Host OS: Windows, Mac, or Linux?
 Which Linux?
-* Compiler: If GCC, check Clang before filing.
-GCC is no longer supported.
 * ABI:
-* STL:
 * NDK API level:
 * Device API level: